 Thanks to the late architect and artist César Manrique, you won’t find the high-rise developments that blight so many other resorts.
 Instead, you’ll see his low-rise white villages, the Jameos del Agua lava cave complex, quirky artworks and his visionary house in Tahiche that’s now a museum.

 Like Tenerife, Gran Canaria has a mountain range that splits the island in two, giving it a more humid northern half and a dry southern half.
 It’s in the south where you’ll find the captivating sight of the Maspalomas sand dunes.
 They really are quite extraordinary, as if the Sahara desert took a wrong turn and ended up in Gran Canaria.

-Along with the beaches that line the southern coast, including the magnet that’s Playa del Inglés, you’ll find some of the liveliest nightlife in the Canary Islands.
-In other years, clubs, bars, luxury hotels and casinos keep things buzzing till the early hours.
-Expect a much tamer atmosphere in 2020, but you'll still have plenty of choice.
+Along with the beaches that line the southern coast, including the magnet that’s Playa del Inglés, you’ll find some of the liveliest nightlife in the Canary Islands – clubs, bars, luxury hotels and casinos keep things buzzing till the early hours.

 For a change in scenery, head north to the island’s capital and largest city in the archipelago, Las Palmas.
 Wander round the historic streets of the old town past Spanish colonial houses before finishing at the bars of Playa de las Canteras.

 They call La Palma “la isla bonita” (beautiful island) and they’re not exaggerating.
 Like the other Canary Islands, La Palma is volcanic and has vivid volcanic and terracotta-coloured sands along with the tropical forests of Los Tilos.